-The property known as Admiralty Cottage, Stanley was donated to the Trust in July 2022, with a further potential amount to renovate the building.
-Plans are still being developed for the future use of the property under the terms of the bequest.
+The property known as Admiralty Cottage, Stanley was donated to the Trust in July 2022, with a further amount to renovate the building.
+It was not possible to renovate the building due to its poor state, but construction works have largely been completed to construct two flats on the site which will generate rental income for the Trust and provide accommodation to visiting specialists.